Herman Frasch Foundation Grant

 Applicants must be tenured or tenure-track faculty within the first seven years of their first academic appointment.
 Grants are awarded for a period of five years.

-We are currently accepting proposals for 2022 Herman Frasch Foundation Grants.
-Submissions instructions are in the Application Form.
+We are not currently accepting proposals for the Herman Frasch Foundation Grants.
+The next submission period will occur in November 2026.

 Eligibility, Terms & Conditions

 - Grants will be used for research in the field of agricultural chemistry with the object of attaining results that are of practical benefit to the agricultural development of the United States.